Slime (Dragon Quest): Reception

 The Dragon Quest Slime has received positive reception from critics and fans, being called the "most prolific" of all the "memorable" monsters from the series and is one of the most recognizable characters in gaming.
 It has also been cited as one of the series' mascot.
-The Slime has also been called cute and charming by several critics, especially when reviewing Rocket Slime.
 GamesRadar+ described it as the most lovable blob in video games, calling them the "equivalent of training wheels" due to how easy they are to defeat typically, but also saying that their weird smile makes players think twice about killing them.
-They also wished that they knew less about.
 They stated that while they started out as nothing more than things for players to kill and not feel guilty about, the playable role of a Slime in the Dragon Quest Heroes series made them realize they were more than just generic enemies.
-In the January 2010 issue of Nintendo Power, the editors described the Slime among its Favorite Punching Bags, a list including Goombas and Octoroks.
-They wrote that "The Slimes are just so cute and friendly-looking, it's almost hard to slay them.
-But you know, a hero's gotta do what a hero's gotta do."
-TheGamer named Slime an iconic monster in JRPGs, stating that "Slimes come in many shapes and sizes and can vary from adorable to horrifying."
 Destructoid described the encounter of a Slime as one of "the iconic first enemy."
-Jason Schreier of Kotaku described Slimes as "adorable slime monsters."
 Jenni Lada from Siliconera said that the best monster from the series is the Slime.
 She further stated that "they’re easy fodder for any beginner adventurer, and they look so silly with their blank expressions.
 There is not a single thought behind those eyes, and I love them for it."
 Matt Karoglou of GameRant has claimed that it was the biggest contribution to the Industry.
 He said that "in the world of RPGs, the Dragon Quest Slime reigns supreme as the most legendary and defining character from not just the series but the genre itself, making the creature an unmistakable piece of RPG iconography."
+William Cassidy of GameSpy claimed that "common wisdom is that if you ask someone from Japan to draw 'Slime', he'll draw the onion-like shape of the weak enemies from [Dragon Quest]."